colts70/semantic-stack/README.md

 | SEO is page-level only | Introduces topic-level identity |
 | No provenance for truth arbitration | Provides deterministic provenance |

+---## 🔗 Main Site Requirement (Normative)

+SFH / DFH defines a **machine-readable semantic root**.
+A **human-readable main site is REQUIRED** to anchor those claims.

+The stack does NOT replace a website.
+It anchors it.

 ---

+### Rule

+The stack declares meaning.
+The site confirms it to humans.

+Both MUST align.

+---

+### Required Linkage

+- `/.well-known/stack` MUST resolve on the same root domain as the site
+- The stack MUST point back to the site via:
+  - `/url`
+  - `/canonical`
+  - `/sitemap`

+---

+### Minimum Main Site Requirements

+The main site MUST include:

+1. **Topic Alignment**
+   - Homepage content MUST match the stack root topic

+2. **Public Homepage**
+   - HTTPS
+   - No authentication required

+3. **Sitemap**
+   - Sitemap URL MUST match `/sitemap` declared in the stack

+4. **Canonical URLs**
+   - Pages MUST use canonical tags consistent with `/url` and `/canonical`

+---

+### Optional (If Provenance Anchors Are Used)

+- Ownership or About page
+- Contact or legal presence
+- License or usage terms

+---

+### Prohibited

+- The stack MUST NOT point to a site that contradicts its declared topic
+- Mirrors MUST NOT redefine the main site

+---

+### Summary

+Machines start at the stack.
+Humans start at the site.

+Trust exists only when both agree.

 # 9. Beginner Layer (Simple Explanation)